aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 Note that when using the `Custom` AMIFamily you will need to specify fields **both** in `spec.kublet` and `spec.userData`.
 {{% /alert %}}

+{{% alert title="Warning" color="warning" %}}
+The Bottlerocket AMIFamily does not support the following fields:

+* `evictionSoft`
+* `evictionSoftGracePeriod`
+* `evictionMaxPodGracePeriod`
+* `cpuCFSQuota`

+If any of these fields are specified on a Bottlerocket EC2NodeClass, they will be ommited from generated UserData and ignored for scheduling purposes.
+Support for these fields can be tracked via GitHub issue [#3722](https://github.com/aws/karpenter-provider-aws/issues/3722).
+{{% /alert %}}

 #### Pods Per Core

 An alternative way to dynamically set the maximum density of pods on a node is to use the `.spec.kubelet.podsPerCore` value.
 Karpenter will calculate the pod density during scheduling by multiplying this value by the number of logical cores (vCPUs) on an instance type.
 This value will also be passed through to the `--pods-per-core` value on kubelet startup to configure the number of allocatable pods the kubelet can assign to the node instance.